ToxicEnvelope/Automation-Python-Shorten-Url/README.md

 ##### [LOGS]
 Note that a log is already created by our first time test run.
-Make sure to view the log that located at `src.runtime.logs` for to ensure you're runnig on Docker / Localhost.
+Make sure to view the log that located at `src.runtime.logs` for to ensure you're running on Docker / Localhost.
 * Expect `[BaseTest - Call "setUp" -> is_docker True]` for Docker
 * Expect `[BaseTest - Call "setUp" -> is_docker False]` for Localhost